preesm/preesm.github.io/_tutos/17-simsdp.md

 Additionnaly, the workflow execution generates intermediary dataflow graphs that can be found in the **/Algo/generated/** directory.
 The C code generated by the workflow is contained in the **/Code/generated/** directory.

-9. Check that you get the tree structure shown below:
+11. Check that you get the tree structure shown below:

 [![](/assets/tutos/simsdp/starterpack.png)](/assets/tutos/simsdp/starterpack.png)

 ## Simulation analysis
-At the end of the iterative process (expect about 1 minute per round), the simulator displays a 3-pages popup.
+At the end of the iterative process (expect about 1 minute per round), the simulator displays a 3-pages popup each one composed of two plots.
-- **Internode Analysis** (page 1): The upper graph show the the internode partitioning based on the computation of the workload standard deviation.
-Given that the workload is represented as a percentage, in a well-balanced workload, the deviation tends to approach zero.
+- **Internode Analysis** (page 1): The upper graph shows the standard deviation of the workload over the iterations, when this indicator tends towards 0 the load is evenly distributed over the node.
+The lower graph shows the overall system latency during iteration.
+These two graphs can be used to analyze the impact of load distribution between nodes.
+- **Intranode Analysis** (page 2): The upper graph shows the percentage of occupancy for each node.
+An occupancy of 100% indicates an efficient distribution within the node.
+The lower graph shows the simulated latency acceleration for each node, as well as the maximum acceleration limited by the architecture.
+These two graphs reveal the efficiency of load balancing within the nodes.
+- **DSE Analysis** (page 3): The upper graph shows the time for each iteration.
+The lower graph shows the time distribution for each step in the iterative process.
+These two graphs can be used to analyze the overall time of the resource allocation process.

 [![](/assets/tutos/simsdp/simSDPresult.png)](/assets/tutos/simsdp/simSDPresult.png)

 ## SimSDP code generation
-The code generated by SimSDP consists of 3 levels of files.
-Each machine has its own file.
+The code generated by SimSDP consists of 3 categories of files.
+Each machine is in possession of all generated code files.
 The main file identifies the machine on which it is running via MPI, and calls the functions associated with the node.
 The sub file contains the thread launch information associated with each node core.
 The last level is the thread function, which contains the function calls of the placed and scheduled actors.
+Threads on each machine are synchronized via Pthread, and machines are synchronized via MPI.

 [![](/assets/tutos/simsdp/code.png)](/assets/tutos/simsdp/code.png)

 ## Run the generated C Project

-Prerequisite:
+In order to run the multicore multinode code in real time, it is necessary to install some libraries, namely "gnuplot" to display the RFI filter curves, "make" to link the files, "pthread" to synchronize the threads, and "mpi" to synchronize the nodes.

-10. Install dependencies:
+12. Install dependencies:

 ```
 # install GNU